j2wooooo/ShareINUApp/README.md

 # ShareINU Application

-This application is a platform that makes it easy for students of Incheon University to share their products.
+This application is a platform that makes it easy for students of INU to share their products.